PowerDNS/pdns/regression-tests.recursor/README.md

     ...
     configs/10.0.3.8: up (pid 1138) 13 seconds
     configs/recursor-service: up (pid 1140) 13 seconds
-    configs/run-auth: unable to chdir: not a directory

 (They all need to be up more than a few seconds, otherwise they might be crashing on startup.
 Check the per-service `logfile` if something is wrong).
-The `run- auth` error is normal.

 Run the tests: